cosmos/cosmjs/packages/faucet/README.md

 ### Working with docker

 **Note:** The Dockerfile in this repo is for demonstration purposes only.
-If you chose to deploy the faucet via docker, make sure to copy the Dockerfile and keep it up-to-date.
+If you choose to deploy the faucet via docker, make sure to copy the Dockerfile and keep it up-to-date.

 - Build an artifact (from monorepo root)